kevinkenzhao/InfantIncubatorSimulator/Vulnerabilities.md

 Or, an attacker may sniff the token over the wire after authentication has taken place and use it to issue unauthorized commands against the unwitting user.
 In fact, the plaintext token may also be used to conduct a denial-of-service attack if it is sniffed and submitted alongside a LOGOUT request to the server each time.

+As part of layered security approach, we would likely isolate the server in a network segment such that it is reachable only by the workstations in the neonatal intensive care unit and reinforced by NAC (eg. MAC address whitelisting).

 ```
 sudo tcpdump -i lo -nnX dst port '(23456 or 23457)' | awk '{ if (/!Q#E%T&U8i6y4r2/ || /AUTH/ || /.*0x0030:.*/) { print > "discovered.txt" } else { print > "not-found.txt" } }' &
 sleep 30